Preference center. Preference page. Subscription center.

 - Make sure your preference center uses your own domain.

-- Use a post-unsubscribe survey to allow subscribers to tell you why they’re leaving.
+- Use an optional post-unsubscribe survey to allow subscribers to tell you why they’re leaving.

 - Design a preference center that matches your brand.